Is Skin Peeling After Microneedling Normal

 The peeling that occurs after microneedling is the shedding of old, damaged skin.
 It allows for the production of healthy melanocytes, which can actually decrease hyperpigmentation (darkening of an area of the skin) caused by abnormal melanocytes.

-It is normal for the skin to peel after microneedling treatments within a few days.
-Microneedling creates a large number of tiny punctures on your face, which your body responds to by initiating repair.
-A new layer of skin is produced and the old skin begins peeling off.
-The peeling will be minimal, similar to a mild sunburn.
-This will subside within a few days, leaving you with a youthful, glowing look and feel.
+It is common for skin to peel after microneedling treatments.
+Microneedling creates a large number of tiny punctures in the skin, which your body responds to by initiating repair.
+A new layer of skin is produced and the old skin may begin to peel.
+This peeling is minimal (similar to a mild sunburn) and usually subsides within a few days.

-After a microneedling procedure, it is also common to have a scabby texture around the area where the microneedling was done.
-This is perfectly normal.
-The scabby texture and the extent of the area affected will generally depend on the depth of the microneedling.
+After a microneedling procedure, it is also common to have a scabby texture around the treated area.
+The extent of the scabbing generally depends on the depth of the microneedling treatment.
 If you have any concerns, contact your doctor for a follow-up appointment.

 There are many benefits to having a microneedling procedure:

-- Wrinkles, scars, face lines and stretch marks.
-As the skin peels post procedure, the new skin underneath will have a fresh, clean, younger look.
+As the skin peels post-procedure, the new skin underneath will have a fresh, clean, younger look.

 Purpose of Microneedling